BlackPearl1030/trillo_landing-page/README.md

 # Trillo landing page
 This project is a responsive webpage, build by using the Flexbox and Grid CSS layout methods.
+Live preview is available [here](https://trillo-ashen.vercel.app/).

 Design is taken from [Advanced CSS and Sass course](https://www.udemy.com/advanced-css-and-sass/).